veryalien/mycobit/README.md

 # How do I make a bob for my bit?

 You can make a relatively simple, but useful breakout board to use with mycobit using a breadboard and some basic, easy to obtain hobby electronics components.

-Full instructions are coming soon!
+To use all of the mycobit input and output commands and pins, you will need access to the following edge connector pins:

+Pin  0 - PWM - analogue output using Pulse Width Modulation.

+Pin  1 - AD1 - analogue input 1 or Dout pin 3 digital output

+Pin  2 - AD2 - analogue input 2 or Dout pin 2 digital output

+Note: Pins 1 and 2 cannot be used for both input and output in the same program

+Pin  8 - Dout pin 1 digital output

+Pin 12 - Dout pin 0 digital output - originally intended for micro:bit 'accessibility' features and some breakouts don't break out pin 12

+Pin 13 - Din pin 3 - digital input

+Pin 14 - Din pin 2 - digital input

+Pin 15 - Din pin 1 - digital input

+Pin 16 - Din pin 0 - digital input

+Any breakout board that you use must give access to the relevant pin, otherwise using the corresponding mycobit commands will have no effect.

+A few connections will be needed to inputs (switches, potentiometers, analogue sensors, etc.) and outputs (buzzers, LEDs, etc,) - coming soon!

 # mycobit History